jrathlev/InnoUnpacker-Windows-GUI/readme.md

-Optionally, you can specify whether only the installation script or the files matching a filter are to be extracted. button is provided to only select the install script.
+Optionally, you can specify whether only the installation script or the files matching a filter are to be extracted.

 **Note on execution as portable program:**
 The program settings are normally stored in the InnoUnpack.ini file in the